JackWatson06/ourjobapp/README.md

-# UniJobApp
+# OurJobApp
-Welcome to the UniJobApp repository!
-This repository contains the frontend code for the UniJobApp.
-UniJobApp stands for Universal Job Application and solves the discovery problem faced by employers looking for new candidates.
+Welcome to the OurJobApp repository!
+This repository contains the frontend code for the OurJob.App website.
+OurJobApp stands for Our Job Application and solves the discovery problem faced by employers looking for new candidates.
 The application offers features such as affiliate links to drive candidate signup and forms for both parties to find what they are looking for.

 ## Technical Details
 The project uses _Next.JS_ and _React_ to provide an interactive single-page application.
 We style